RF Boost Long Range Antenna for Cellular & Wi-Fi (Grid Parabolic)

 - Make An Offer

 Made in USA, RF Boost long range cellular and wi-fi grid parabolic antenna / aerial is an ultra wide band cell phone and wifi antenna that ensures you get a quality wifi and cellphone signal to enjoy top high speed connection for your wifi or mobile coverage needs.
+It has 50 Ohm impedance with N-Female connector and connects to any cable with N-Male connector.
+If you have 75 Ohm cable with F-Male connector, buy 75 Ohm ultra directional antenna with F-Female connector.

 Wide Band 600-6500 MHz (600 MHz to 6.5 GHz) 3G, 4G, LTE, 5G Directional Antenna (50 Ohm).
 Up to 26 dBi Gain Longest Reach and Highest Gain Outdoor Mounting Antenna for all Cell and Wi-Fi networks.